Armstrong Williams: Television

-Syndicated column
+Newspaper column

-Williams writes a syndicated column that is distributed by Creators Syndicate.
+Williams has written a syndicated newspaper column.

 Howard Stirk Holdings

-On November 25, 2013, Williams was involved in the purchase of two television stations as part of a larger $370 million acquisition of Barrington Broadcasting by Sinclair Broadcast Group.
-Howard Stirk Holdings, which Williams owns, was given ownership over NBC affiliate WEYI-TV in Flint–Saginaw–Bay City, Michigan, and CW affiliate WWMB in Myrtle Beach–Florence, South Carolina.
-The name of the company came from Williams's mother's middle name (Howard), and his father's middle name (Stirk).
-Both stations remain operated by Sinclair under a local marketing agreement, which resulted in allegations that the company was simply acting as a "sidecar" of Sinclair to skirt FCC ownership rules.
-Williams defended the allegations, noting that he had full control over the stations' programming and received the majority of their revenue.

 On December 4, 2014, the FCC approved the transfer of station licenses for WMMP, Charleston, South Carolina, WCFT-TV, Tuscaloosa, Alabama, and WJSU-TV, Anniston, Alabama, from Sinclair to Howard Stirk Holdings.
 Under the arrangement, HSH would operate their future acquisitions as an independent broadcaster, forgoing agreements with third parties.
 On January 28, 2015, Intermountain West Communications Company filed to sell KVMY to Howard Stirk Holdings.
 The transaction was finalized on October 30.
 Howard Stirk Holdings revealed in its January 2015 application to purchase Las Vegas station KVMY that it again planned to acquire the WLYH-TV license from Nexstar Broadcasting Group; that sale was completed on November 12, 2015.
-These transactions made Williams the largest African-American owner of television stations in the United States at the time.
+These transactions made Williams the largest African-American owner of television stations in the US at the time.
 In 2019, Byron Allen surpassed Williams with his purchase of most of the assets of Heartland Media.

 On April 24, 2018, Sinclair announced that as part of its merger with Tribune Media, Howard Stirk Holdings would acquire the Sinclair-owned KUNS-TV in Seattle and KMYU in St. George, Utah, as well as the Tribune-owned KAUT-TV in Oklahoma City.
 This transaction was canceled once the Tribune deal collapsed in August 2018.